Follow Us:

 How long are the after effects of surgery?

 Different people experience different levels of difficulties after surgery.
 In some cases, your mouth may be numbed or you may not be able to taste food.
 Other times, you may experience difficulty swallowing.
 It can take anywhere from a few weeks to a few months for the taste and feel of food to return completely to normal.
+The most important thing is to start slowly and not expect too much too soon.
+It’s also important that you continue making healthy food choices during this time period.
+Make sure that you are getting enough protein and other nutritional foods in order to maintain your weight and health while recovering.

 You may not realize, but there is a chance that you could be ignoring the warning signs of oral cancer.
 The mouth has one of the highest rates of cancer among all cancers.
 Here are some ways that you can protect yourself from oral cancer by practicing good mouth hygiene and getting regular check-ups.